 Pin too little and people will lose interest in you; pin too much and you risk being unfollowed.
-Pinterest suggests 10-12 Pins per day, in order to appear more often in your follower’s feed and search results.
+Pinterest suggests 10-12 Pins per day in order to appear more often in your followers’ feeds and search results.
 Of course, this also depends upon the time of day you are pinning.
 Peak time is between 8-11pm on weekends.
-These are great numbers and times to start with and to later tweak according to the analytical insights on the Pinterest marketing tools you’ve used (discussed later).
+These are great numbers and times to start with and to later tweak according to the analytical insights gathered from the Pinterest marketing tools you’ve used (discussed later).

-Random Boards full of everything might be great for the uninitiated user but you’re better than that.
+Random Boards full of an assortment of different things might be great for the uninitiated user – but you’re better than that.
 Your Boards and Pins need to be relevant and inspiring.
-Take a look at Sew Over It’s account to see how they have arranged their Boards not just by product line but by collections of Pins that will attract and motivate their customers:
+Take a look at Sew Over It’s account to see how they have arranged their Boards, not just by product line, but by collections of Pins that will attract and motivate their customers:

-Also, keep ahead of key seasonal dates and celebrations by starting to pinning occasion-related Pins at least 45 days early and then continue adding right up until the event.
+Also, keep ahead of key seasonal dates and celebrations by starting to pin occasion-related Pins at least 45 days in advance and then continue pinning right up until the event.

 Promotion doesn’t stop at Pinterest.
 Cross-promote your Pins on other social media channels in order to drive traffic and increase followers.

-Now that you’ve got the basics, have set up your account and have a goal-driven Pinterest marketing strategy, we’ve got ten top Pinterest marketing tips to get you on your way.
+Now that you’ve grasped the basics, set up your account, and have a goal-driven Pinterest marketing strategy, we’ve got ten top Pinterest marketing tips to get you on your way.

 10 Pinterest Marketing Tips

 1. Get the Pin Button

-The pin/save button appears directly on your website’s product pages, making it easy for browsers to pin (and share) a link to their own Boards.
-5x more easy to be precise.
-With the addition of a pin button, you immediately make it effortless for potential customers to engage with you and you’re gaining knowledge of who has pinned content from your website; providing you with an opportunity to engage right back.
+The pin/save button appears directly on your website’s product pages, making it easy for browsers to Pin (and share) a link to their own Boards.
+Five times more easy to be precise.
+With the addition of a pin button, you immediately make it effortless for potential customers to engage with you.
+In doing so, you gain knowledge of who has pinned content from your website; providing you with an opportunity to directly engage with your potential customers..

-You can see from Shopify user Halo Coffee, that the save button appears as an icon, directly below their products.
+You can see on the website of Shopify user, Halo Coffee, that the save button appears as an icon, directly below their products.